linode/docs/docs/guides/development/bug-tracking/static-code-analysis-with-sonarqube/index.md

 - '[SonarQube Documentation](https://docs.sonarqube.org/latest/)'
 ---

-SonarQube gives you a tool for automating and managing static code analyses, with everything from issue reports to customized quality gates.
+SonarQube gives you a tool for automating and managing static code analyses, with a host of features like issue reports and customized quality gates.
 SonarQube stands out further by integrating with a range of other tools, from project frameworks like Maven to CI/CD pipelines like Jenkins.

 In this tutorial, learn everything you need to get started using SonarQube.
 The tutorial walks you through setting up your own SonarQube server.
-And it helps you see how to integrate SonarQube with your projects by using it with an example Maven project.
+And it demonstrates how to integrate SonarQube with your projects by using it with an example Maven project.

 ## Before You Begin